authpass/biometric_storage/README.md

 [![Pub](https://img.shields.io/pub/v/biometric_storage?color=green)](https://pub.dev/packages/biometric_storage/)

-Encrypted file store, **optionally** secured by biometric lock for Android, iOS, MacOS and Linux (partial support).
+Encrypted file store, **optionally** secured by biometric lock for Android, iOS, MacOS and partial support for Linux, Windows and Web.

 Meant as a way to store small data in a hardware encrypted fashion.
 E.g. to store passwords, secret keys, etc. but not massive amounts